saisai/golang-book/quickstart.rst

        fmt.Println("Hello, World!")
    }

 You can open your command line program and run the above program like this::

   $ go run hello.go
   Hello, World!

+What you wrote in the `hello.go` is a structured document.
+The characters, words, spaces, line breaks and the puctuation characters used all are important.
+In fact, we followed the "syntax" of Go language.
+According to Wikipedia, the syntax of a computer language is the set of rules that defines the combinations of symbols that are considered to be a correctly structured document or fragment in that language.

-This command is easy to use when developing programs.
+The `go run` command is easy to use when developing programs.
 However, when you want to use this program in production environment, it is better to create executable binaries.
 The next section briefly explain the process of building executable binaries and running it.

 Building and Running Programs
 -----------------------------